 To put things in perspective, 1 ounce of anything equals 28 grams.

-While we are not told us how much of each ingredient is in these proprietary blends, we do know that the ingredients listed at the beginning are present in the greatest concentration, while those at the end of the list are present in the lowest concentration.
+The ingredients listed at the beginning are present in the greatest concentration, while those at the end of the list are present in the lowest concentration.

 Greens Proprietary Blend (1,080 mg)

 The Greens Blend ingredients have changed since this review was created.
 The table below reflects the current ingredients.